Italian Seasoning

 Recipe tips and variations

-• Yield: This recipe makes 10 tablespoons seasoning (just over a half cup).
+• Yield: This recipe makes a batch of 10 tablespoons of seasoning (just over a half cup).

-• Storage: Store this spice blend covered in the pantry for up to 6 months.
+• Storage: Store this Italian seasoning mix covered in the pantry for up to 6 months.

-• Finely ground: For a finely blended powder, process the spices in a coffee grinder or mash with a mortar and pestle.
+• Finely ground: For a finely blended powder, process them in a spice grinder or grind with a mortar and pestle.

 Recipes with Italian seasoning